 Where Can I Purchase MMJ in Mississippi?

-Sales will likely begin in early 2023.
+Sales started in January 2023.
 The Department of Revenue and the Department of Health have issued provisional licenses to 138 dispensaries, a significant number given the state’s population.

-Dispensaries will be called treatment centers, and they can’t be located within 1,000 feet of a licensed childcare center, school, or church unless they get a waiver.
+Dispensaries are called treatment centers, and they can’t be located within 1,000 feet of a licensed childcare center, school, or church unless they get a waiver.